databricks/dbrx/README.md

 Then, run:

 ```
-pip install -e requirements.txt # Or requirements-gpu.txt to use flash attention on GPU(s)
+pip install -r requirements.txt # Or requirements-gpu.txt to use flash attention on GPU(s)
 huggingface-cli login           # Add your Hugging Face token in order to access the model
 python generate.py              # See generate.py to change the prompt and other settings
 ```